borbit/tiler/README.md

 #### element

-A jQuery element will be used as a viewport for a tiles grid.
+A `jQuery` or `DOM` element will be used as a viewport for a tiles grid.

 #### options